SQream/sqream_docs/reference/sql/sql_statements/monitoring_commands/show_server_status.rst

 ``SHOW_SERVER_STATUS`` returns a list of active sessions across the cluster.

-To see sessions on the current worker, see :ref:`show_server_status`.
+To list active statements on the current worker only, see :ref:`show_connections`.

 Permissions
 =============